Wedding favours are a great little take-away for your guests. But do you actually require them at your wedding?

 Are Wedding Favours Needed?

 The gifting of wedding favours dates back to the sixteenth century.

 The first known wedding favour was called a bonbonniere, a small jewellery box that contained sugar cubes or delicate confectionary which symbolised wealth and royalty.

-Now that we are all caught up with our wedding favour history, are wedding favours required?
-Technically no, but they can be quite fun to give out as a token of your appreciation as well as a fun reminder for your guests.
+So are wedding favours required?
+Not at all!
+But they are seen as a token of your appreciation as well as a reminder for the guests of your day.

-Wedding favours, while nice, can also go to waste very easily.
-I can not tell you how many weddings I have shot where many leftover wedding favours weren’t taken home at the end of the evening.
-If you put a lot of time, money or both into your wedding favours, it will be a big disappointment to have to deal with the extras once your wedding day is over.
-A lot gets thrown out, and it’s such a waste!
+Wedding favours can also go to waste very easily.
+I’ve shot many weddings and seen many leftover wedding favours that weren’t taken home.
+If you’ve invested a lot of time and money into your wedding favours, it can be disappointing to deal with all the leftovers once your wedding day is complete.